 - IE Temporary Internet Files: Viruses hide inside this folder waiting for a chance to infect your PC.
 Read to configure Internet Explorer to automatically delete temporary Internet files.

 - IE 3rd Party Extensions: Read to disable advanced capabilities of Internet Explorer.
 Useful in fighting severe spyware infections.

 - Popup Blockers: This tutorial explains how to configure Internet Explorer and Firefox to allow myTaylor through their pop-up blockers.

 - Windows Firewall: Includes instructions for manually configuring the firewall.
 Information Technology recommends using the Windows Firewall when away from campus.

 - Windows Patches: Explains the process Information Technology uses for deploying Windows security patches.

-- Approved Antivirus Clients: Information Technology has approved several anti-malware programs for use by students.
-The recent version of any of these programs will allow you to pass TUCAN Registration.
+- Antivirus Clients: Information Technology has tested several anti-malware programs for use by students.
+The recent version of any of these programs should provide reasonable protection against malware.

 - DHCP: Allows automatic IP Address assignment.
 Required for connection to Taylor's network.
 Read to manually configure a PC to use DHCP.

 - Macintosh: Basic network connection instructions for the Mac.

 - Renaming Your PC: Using an appropriate PC name is suggested for use on Taylor's network.
 Explains how to manually change your PC name.